SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-consumer/README.md

 By the end of this pathway, users should be able to:

 - Access the assigned sandbox workspace
-- Open a sample report
+- Open the HDB Resales sandbox report
 - Navigate report pages
 - Use filters, slicers, and basic visual interactions
 - Check report title, owner, refresh date, and sensitivity label, if applicable
 - Understand the difference between sandbox output and production output
-- Explain one insight from a report with appropriate caveats
+- Explain one insight from the report with appropriate caveats
 - Know when to ask for clarification or escalate an issue

 ## Prerequisites